dirtyhenry/tech-articles/_posts/2013-08-01-code-review-checklist.md

 Other resources discuss the subject:

-* [How do you perform code reviews?][10]
-* [What to look for in a code review?][9]
 * [All Code Is Bad, So Don't Stress If Yours Sucks][11] (added in May 2014)

 ## Conclusion

 I'll try to add some examples and additions to this page as I process code reviews in the future.
 Again, feel free to get in touch to provide some feedback and as [this page is open source and available on GitHub][6], pull requests are welcome.
 I'll review them with a great pleasure.